Bookkeeping and Accounting in Hong Kong

 5. Profits Tax Return (PTR)

-• First PTR: 18 months post-incorporation; thereafter annually.
+First PTR: 18 months after incorporation.

-• Extensions up to 3 months are common.
+Typically filed 3–5 months after year-end; extensions of up to 3 months are common.

 6. Paying Profits Tax